A- A+

 Product roles focus on what you are building, while engineering/product development roles focus on how it gets done and who is doing it.
 Travis says that knowing the challenges of each role, as well as who should be tasked with certain responsibilities helps to keep things moving forward.

-Dwolla and Doing Business in DSM
+Dwolla and Doing Business in Greater Des Moines

 Through expanding his networks and opportunities, Travis came across an opportunity to help define the what for Dwolla.
 He currently acts as Vice President of Product at the company.
 While he says there are hard days in any position, oftentimes one or two conversations brings about new ideas and solutions.
 Travis also advises finding time to rest.
 He says it’s easy to get wrapped up in the urgency of something, but that tired leaders make bad decisions.
 Dwolla has gone to unlimited PTO because the company’s management understands that you need to give employees time to recharge so they can do their best work.

-Travis enjoys doing business in Des Moines (DSM) thanks to the many people so willing to help you get started and find resources.
+Travis enjoys doing business in Greater Des Moines (DSM) thanks to the many people so willing to help you get started and find resources.
 He says mentors should have experience and should even be outside of the industry you’re working in because that different perspective, in a general sense, can help you think in a completely new way.”